CODE FOR STUDENT RIGHTS, RESPONSIBILITIES AND CONDUCT

 Student Conduct Official will notify the Student of the sanction in writing, or refer the matter to the SCRB, with a copy to the

-If the Student refuses to leave the instructional setting, the Department
+If the Student refuses to leave the instructional setting, the Instructor

-of Public Safety will be notified and a student conduct violation will
+of Public Safety immediately and a student conduct violation will

 result.
 Law enforcement authorities may be notified if the Student

 does not comply with the Department of Public Safety.
 The Instructor will

 notify the Division supervisor of the disruptive behavior in writing within

 twenty-four (24) hours of the incident and submit an incident report via the

 Report Form for Code of Conduct on OwlNet.
 The SCO will begin the

 Student Code process and if warranted, the Division supervisor may assign the Student to another section